Mohammadreza-Beygifard/overall_configs/.config/nvim/README.md

-You will probably see an error at the begining, it is because you ahve to install plugins using `vim-plug`.
+You will probably see an error at the begining, it is because you have to install plugins using `vim-plug`.

+#Dependencies

+- vim-plug

+- NodeJs